Compressed Index with Construction in Compressed Space

 \section{Hierarchy of Blocks}

-Main ideas behind our index are outlined in Appendix~\ref{appx:idea}.
-At its core is a \emph{hierarchy of blocks} (Fig.~\ref{fig:blocks}): it has $O(\log n)$ levels where the topmost level has one block equal to $s$ and the bottom level $0$ contains $n$ one-letter blocks $s[0],\ldots,s[n{-}1]$; the concatenation of all blocks from one level equals $s$; for $\ell > 0$, each level-$\ell$ block $B$ either is a copy of a level-$(\ell{-}1)$ block $B'$ with $\sbeg(B) = \sbeg(B')$ and $\send(B) = \send(B')$ or is the concatenation of corresponding consecutive level-$(\ell{-}1)$ blocks.
+At the core of our index is a \emph{hierarchy of blocks} (see Fig.~\ref{fig:blocks}, the leftmost picture): it has $O(\log n)$ levels where the topmost level has one block equal to $s$ and the bottom level $0$ contains $n$ one-letter blocks $s[0],\ldots,s[n{-}1]$; the concatenation of all blocks from one level equals $s$; for $\ell > 0$, each level-$\ell$ block $B$ either is a copy of a level-$(\ell{-}1)$ block $B'$ with $\sbeg(B) = \sbeg(B')$ and $\send(B) = \send(B')$ or is the concatenation of corresponding consecutive level-$(\ell{-}1)$ blocks.
 We define the hierarchy of blocks by a bottom-up construction process.

 The bottom level-$0$ blocks are $n$ one-letter blocks $s[0], s[1], \ldots, s[n{-}1]$.
 On a generic step with $k \ge 0$, we have a sequence of blocks $B_1, \ldots, B_b$ of level $2k$ whose concatenation is $s$ itself.
-To produce new blocks of levels $2k+1$ and $2k + 2$, the construction process will unite some adjacent blocks or will copy some blocks unaffected; in particular, all blocks with length ${>}2^k$ are copied to levels $2k + 1$ and $2k + 2$ unaffected.
+To produce new blocks of levels $2k+1$ and $2k + 2$, the construction process will unite some adjacent blocks or will copy some blocks unaffected; in particular, all blocks of length ${>}2^k$ are copied to levels $2k + 1$ and $2k + 2$ unaffected.
 Every block $B$ is assigned an $O(\log n)$-bit integer identifier $\id(B)$; the level-$0$ blocks have identifiers equal to the letters they represent (recall that the alphabet is $\{0,1,\ldots,n^{O(1)}\}$).
 Blocks with equal identifiers are equal as strings but the converse is not necessarily true.
-For what follows, we choose a method to encode any pair of $O(\log n)$-bit integers $x,y$ into one $O(\log n)$-bit integer, denoted $\langle x,y\rangle$.
+We choose an arbitrary unambiguous method to encode any pair of $O(\log n)$-bit integers $x,y$ into one $O(\log n)$-bit integer, denoted $\langle x,y\rangle$.
 The process maintains a counter to assign new unique identifiers to new blocks.